ClaraBlob/cse15l-lab-reports/Lab-Report-3/Week-3-Lab-Report.md

 Despite the region’s ancient roots, few historic monuments survive from before 1755, when the Algarve was rocked by a monumental earthquake that took thousands of lives and leveled buildings as far north as Lisbon.
 Still, you’ll find vestiges of a vibrant past, including evocative castle ruins and churches with extraordinary displays of Portuguese glazed tiles.
 Even the humblest village has a classic white church, a sleepy plaza shaded by vivid purple jacaranda, and, if you time it right, the drama of the local market.
 The Portuguese are famously hospitable, if reserved.
 And they remain tolerant and helpful, even though they know that their lovely coast is no longer just theirs.
 ```
-**Explanation**: Now this time when taking in the `Algarve-Intro.txt` text file into the `berlitz2Intros.txt` using the `less -o [filename]` command, it will ask if you want to override, append or don't log that text file.
+**Explanation:** Now this time when taking in the `Algarve-Intro.txt` text file into the `berlitz2Intros.txt` using the `less -o [filename]` command, it will ask if you want to override, append or don't log that text file.
 I appended which resulted in `Algarve-Intro.txt` being appended to the `berlitz2Intros.txt` text file.
 This is very useful because this means that you can at any time add onto that organized file that you have with the other similar topics or you can overwrite what is in that file with another text file.